 Broken Bones, Sprains, and Strains

-A broken (fractured) bone requires emergency care.
-Suspect a possible broken bone if your child heard or felt a bone snap, if your child has difficulty moving the injured part, or if the injured part moves in an unnatural way or is very painful to the touch.
+A broken bone requires emergency medical care.
+Your child might have a broken (fractured) bone if he or she heard or felt a bone snap, has difficulty moving the injured part, or if the injured part moves in an unnatural way or is very painful to the touch.

 A sprain occurs when the ligaments, which hold bones together, are overstretched and partially torn.
-Simply overstretching any part of the musculature is called a strain.
+A strain is when a muscle or tendon is overstretched or torn.
 Sprains and strains generally cause swelling and pain, and there may be bruises around the injured area.
-Most sprains, after proper medical evaluation, can be treated at home.
+Most sprains and strains, after proper medical evaluation, can be treated at home.